Ash Wednesday Brings A 'Welcome Honesty' To Discussions About Mortality

 "This day of Ash Wednesday in many ways has taken on the kind of existential weight that regular funeral practices used to do," Stewart says.

 Modern life doesn't stop for funerals as much as it used to.
 And even when people attend memorial services, or celebrations of life, there's often no body there.
-Theologian Thomas Long wrote in his book The Good Funeral: Death, Grief, and the Community of Care, increasingly the dead are "banned from their own funerals."
+Theologian Thomas Long wrote in his book The Good Funeral: Death, Grief, and the Community of Care, that increasingly the dead are "banned from their own funerals."

 Ash Wednesday can be the closest many people come to a ritualized near-death experience.
 And the use of ashes — made from the palms of the previous year's Palm Sunday procession — makes it all the more real.

-"The fact that we're putting ashes on each other," says Ben Stewart, "in a society where more and more people are committing our loved ones' bodies to the fire, to become ashes and bone fragment — there's a kind of resonance there."
+"The fact that we're putting ashes on each other," says Stewart, "in a society where more and more people are committing our loved ones' bodies to the fire, to become ashes and bone fragment — there's a kind of resonance there."

 Stewart says we want these mortal encounters.
 That's why Ash Wednesday is such a well-attended service, for both Catholics and Protestants.
 Because this brush with death — literally across the foreheads of everyone from the oldest members of the congregation to newborn babies — can anchor people in life.